abeleinin/papyrus/README.md

 Theme: [material default-community](https://github.com/kaicataldo/material.vim)

-Papyrus is a asynchronous Markdown conversion plugin that allows users to have a latex-like editing experience while writing Markdown.
+Papyrus is an asynchronous Markdown conversion plugin that allows users to have a latex-like editing experience while writing Markdown.
 By utilizing the [Pandoc](https://pandoc.org/) universal document converter you can write both Markdown and Latex syntax in the same file and convert it into a PDF or other Pandoc supported document types.

 **Features**